Daily stand-up with a goal

-Goals that involve everyone’s work are by far the best but unfortunately that’s not always possible.
-If we can’t define a goal where everyone is hands-on involved we are pragmatic about it and just pick the most important thing for the day.
+Goals that involve everyone’s work are by far the best and I strongly encourage everyone to define the goal as a team goal.
+Unfortunately that’s not always possible, so if we can’t define a goal where everyone is hands-on involved we are pragmatic about it and just pick the most important thing for the team for the day.

 How does it work?

 We usually define the daily goal either at the beginning or at the end of the daily standup; depending on mood and team preference.
 We always make sure that the goal is aspirational and not just a list of individual tasks, and that we can determine at the end of the day whether or not we have achieved it.

 When we find it hard to come up with a goal for the day usually the question “At the end of the day when you go home - what would make you happy?” works really well.

 By its very nature the daily goal is the most important thing for the day.
 Therefore most teams have a ground rule that it trumps everything else during the day and everyone working on a task that directly supports the daily goal has the power to interrupt other people’s work and to divert their efforts towards achieving the daily goal.